Solar Cycle Observations: Introduction

 The magnetic nature of the solar cycle is only a part of the story.
-The behavior of large-scale flows inform us of the kinetic perturbations associated with the dynamo, including torsional oscillations, meridional flow and AR in-flows as discussed in Section~\ref{Flows}.
+The behavior of large-scale flows informs us of the variations associated with the dynamo.
+These plasma motions include differential rotation (radial and latitudinal), torsional oscillations, meridional flow and AR in-flows, as discussed in Section~\ref{Flows}.
 Finally, short-term cycle variations and helioseismic mode parameter changes are mentioned in Sections~\ref{Short-term} and \ref{Mode}, respectively.

-Discussions in this chapter are intentionally brief, or omitted, since the purpose is to introduce the observations that inspired the up-to-date research. .
+This review paper is a result of an International Space Science Institute Workshop titled ``Solar and Stellar Dynamos: A New Era" held in June, 2022.
+Discussions in this review paper are intentionally brief and may not be comprehensive, since the purpose is to introduce the observations that have inspired the up-to-date research summarized in the other papers that are part of this series, \textit{Space Science Reviews:219}.